 These types of behaviours usually don’t register as a problem, until they are a problem.
 Being pro-active can be helpful.

 Determining ahead of time the type of influence and access your parents, in-laws, and ex’s will have to your relationship is important.
 If both of you have expectations and limits around this that differ, coming to an agreement together before problems arise will make a difference.

-At the beginning of relationships, it can be easy to have inconsistencies here, as most of the time you want to spend all your time together.
-After the relationship starts to settle into a more normal pattern it’s important to discuss needs around time.
+At the beginning of relationships, it can be easy to have some mixed messages here, as generally you want to spend all your time together.
+After the relationship starts to settle into a regular pattern, it’s important to discuss each other’s needs around time.

 Maintaining friendships outside of the relationship is really important for everyone.
 Friendships help build and create a sense of belonging and acceptance, self-esteem, and community.
 They can also be important for keeping your hobbies and leisure activities alive.